 Furthermore, the coordination components should take priority for all facilitation and implementation aspects.
 While strategy and policy coordination is the prime movers, the role of implementation should not be ignored.
 Lacking a proper implementation instance is one of the most common gaps in DG processes.
 Such an institutional gap, for example, prevents the creation of one-stop-shop services, a feature heavily demanded by stakeholders and potential beneficiaries.

-Governments should fully understand the scope and reach of the various DG institutional functions and their adequate sequencing before they embark on digital transformation processes.
-The policy units’ actual institutional location should be the result of the analysis of the various functions and not the starting point.
+Governments should fully understand the various DG institutional functions’ scope and reach and their adequate sequencing before they embark on digital transformation processes.
+The policy units’ actual institutional location should result from the analysis of the various functions and not the starting point.
 Countries have deployed a wide variety of institutional arrangements while designing and implementing DG.
 A one size fits all approach is thus out of the question.
 Similarly, copying and pasting institutional design from DG lead countries or nations within similar development stages will tend to fail.
 Context is thus essential.

 Institutional capacity is a central part of the functional equation, as some functions described above require a certain level of overall institutional development.
 In general, the higher the capacity of state institutions, the higher the chances for successfully designing and implementing functional DG institutions.
 But automatic success is not guaranteed.